xyzsynchro/Analyzer-of-International-Relations-Using-News/README.md

 In conclusion, this project can be a good guide for us to perceive understand relations of countries and viewing them on the map, if the news dataset about the wanted timeframe is provided

+<h2>How to Use</h2>
+Make sure the required packages (NumPy, Pandas, VADER, Tkinter, Geopandas, NLTK, Descartes, SpaCy) are installed.
+Make sure the data files (dataset_last6.xlsx and dataset.csv) are placed in the same directory as the Analysis.ipynb and GUI.py files.
+Analysis.ipynb is ran and blocks in notebook are executed step by step, and as a result two new data files are generated.
+GUI.py is executed, and by making selections, the visualized results are obtained.